 In a truly client-centered financial industry, the focus would not be on the chimera of investing alpha.
 Passive index funds would be prevalent.
-And the resources once devoted to beating the market would be used for a real difference maker: Planning.
-For the wealthy, estate planning is a fulcrum of immense power.
+And the resources once devoted to beating the market would be used for the real difference maker: Planning.
+For the wealthy, estate planning is a fulcrum of unmatched power.

-For many wealthy families there is no better way to influence the total family balance sheet than by maximizing the amount of wealth that transfers from generation to generation.
+There is no better way to influence the total family balance sheet than by maximizing the amount of wealth that transfers from generation to generation.
 By minimizing taxes on the transfer of wealth, families can create-or protect-a legacy.
 Think of it as disinheriting Uncle Sam and giving the money to your family instead.
-The transfer tax is an astounding 40%-and then 40% again to skip a generation.
-With almost \$50 trillion transferring between generations in the coming decades, the importance of effective planning is paramount for families of wealth.
+The transfer tax is an astounding 40%--and then 40% again to skip a generation.
+With almost \$30 trillion transferring between generations in the coming decades, the importance of effective planning is paramount for families of wealth.